 With Chirala tourism still growing, there aren’t many stays here.
 There are a handful of accommodations to choose from and even fewer resorts.

-Some popular resorts by the beach here are the Seabreeze Beach Resorts, Riviera, Palm Coast.
+Some popular resorts by the beach here are the Seabreeze Beach Resorts, Riviera, and Palm Coast.
 Most of these are available with great deals on Booking.com, check them out here.

 All these stays are close to one another by the shore with the Riviera Beach resorts towards the end standing right before its beachfront.